 We live in a world that is becoming increasingly more concerned with well-being.
 But that doesn’t mean that it’s necessarily easy.
-Oftentimes people find themselves juggling between work, family and friends, a social life and the rare chance to find a moment to breathe.
-Of all the people that we’ve met recently, Lauren Imparato, former Wall Street professional turned yoga teacher extraordinaire, understands this better than anyone.
+Oftentimes people find themselves juggling between work, medicine family and friends, side effects a social life and the rare chance to find a moment to breathe.
+Of all the people that we’ve met recently, diagnosis Lauren Imparato, former Wall Street professional turned yoga teacher extraordinaire, understands this better than anyone.
 Creator of Retox™ Yoga and author of Retox: Yoga •Food •Attitude, we knew we wanted to sit down with the girl behind our favorite Ashtanga-based yoga class to get a grip on how to handle this crazy, modern life.

 VF: What made you want to switch from Wall Street to Yoga?

 LI: I was an athlete my whole life and I actually always hated yoga.
 I was a runner that ran 60 miles a week and was blaming everything for my stress and unhappiness—my boss, my boyfriend, my job.
 My boyfriend [now husband] asked me to go to a yoga class to relax and I got addicted and did it low key for a while.
 I helped my colleagues with stress management and back pain and how to eat.
 It became my thing.

 VF: So how did that lead into having to quit?